 How is someone able to decide among the over abundance of fund offerings?

-Determine Your Risk Level First
+Determine Your Risk Level and Investment Objectives

 Bonds are less volatile, yet long term historical data suggests that they offer lower levels of return than stocks.

-John’s 24 year old daughter has a long working life ahead of her, time to make up any investment losses and should think about investing a bit more aggressively.
-His daughter can afford to invest with a greater percent allocated to stock mutual funds, because, she has decades to make up her losses.Learn which type of investment portfolio and asset allocation is right for you.
+John’s 24 year old daughter has a long working life ahead of her, time to make up any investment losses and should think about investing more aggressively, especially in her IRAs.
+His daughter can afford to invest with a greater percent allocated to stock mutual funds, because, she has decades to make up any losses.

 Which Mutual Funds to Choose?